tansive/tansive/README.md

 tansive status
 ```

+### Setup a Catalog

-3. **Configure API Keys**
+1. **Configure API Keys**

+Configure API Keys to run the sample agents.

-   Create a `.env` file in the project root with your OpenAI or Anthropic API Key.
+> Create a `.env` file in the project root with your OpenAI or Anthropic API Key.
 Replace only the API keys you want to use - keep the placeholder for keys you don't need (e.g., if you only use Claude, keep `<your-openai-key-here>` as-is).

 ```bash
 # Create the .env file